 Extrahepatic.
 The part of the bile duct that is located outside of the liver is called extrahepatic.
-It is in this part of the bile duct where cancer usually begins.
-A common site for bile duct cancer is at the point where the right and left hepatic ducts join.
+Cancer usually begins in this part of the bile duct.
+A common site for bile duct cancer is the point where the right and left hepatic ducts join.
 A tumor that starts in this area is also sometimes called a Klatskin’s tumor.
-The rest of the bile duct cancers that begin outside the liver occur between where the right and left hepatic ducts meet and where the bile duct empties into the small intestine.
+The rest of the bile duct cancers that begin outside the liver occur between the place where the right and left hepatic ducts meet and the place where the bile duct empties into the small intestine.

 Intrahepatic.
-About 5% to 10% of bile duct cancers are intrahepatic, or located inside the liver.
+About 5% to 10% of bile duct cancers are intrahepatic, meaning they are located inside the liver.